Upptec/psql_from_s3_file/README.md

-# PSQL FROM S3_FILE
+# psql from s3-file
 A small utility to execute sql-commands from a file that resides in S3.
-Can log to a file that
+Can log to a file in S3.

 ## Requirements